matthewogtong/matthewogtong/README.md

 <br />

 ## Hi! 👋 :
 I'm an enthusiastic iOS developer who is deeply invested in Apple's ecosystem.
-Embracing a growth mindset, I am always eager to learn, adapt, and evolve my skills to continuously hone my craft and contribute to the ever-evolving landscape of iOS development.
+Embracing a growth mindset, I am always eager to learn, adapt, and evolve my skills to continuously hone my craft.

 Two years ago, I graduated from [Flatiron's Software Engineering Bootcamp](https://flatironschool.com/courses/coding-bootcamp/) and embarked on an exciting journey in mobile development, with a keen focus on Apple's mobile platform.
-I find immense satisfaction in working with iOS SDKs, and I'm currently obsessed with mastering [SwiftUI](https://developer.apple.com/xcode/swiftui/) to create intuitive and visually appealing apps.
-As I continue to diligently pursue my career in this realm, I am dedicated to mastering new skills and staying current with industry advancements.
+My passion lies in mastering the intricacies of iOS SDKs and their capabilities, and I'm currently obsessed with mastering [SwiftUI](https://developer.apple.com/xcode/swiftui/) to create intuitive and visually appealing apps.
+As I continue to diligently pursue my career in this realm, I am dedicated to honing new skills and staying current with industry advancements.

-As part of my ongoing commitment to the dynamic world of iOS Development, I share my experiences, insights, and discoveries through content on various online platforms.
+As part of my ongoing journey, I share my experiences, insights, and discoveries through content on various online platforms.
 I am an active contributor to [Codecademy Docs](https://github.com/Codecademy/docs) and always on the lookout for projects I may collaborate on.
 Feel free to explore my articles, engage with my content, and connect with me across these platforms.

 Github: https://github.com/matthewogtong
 </br>